jintoppy/protractor-html-screenshot-reporter/README.md

-# Built on top of Screenshot Reporter for Protractor with HTML Reports and Screenshots
+# HTML Reporter with Screenshots for Protractor

 This is built on top of Screenshot Reporter for Protractor https://github.com/swissmanu/protractor-screenshot-reporter

-For documentation, please see the original repository

 ## Usage